A grand number of people out there wondering what the best professional video editing software you can use.

 The answer?
 Well, it depends on what you need to get done.
-Are you on a budget, and need a free video editing software?
-Are you looking to use the software for commercial purposes, or strictly for yourself, as a hobby?
+Are you on a budget, and need free professional video editing software?
+Are you looking to use the professional software for commercial purposes or strictly for yourself, as a hobby?

-We’ve done some extensive research on what some consider to be the best video editing software that is currently on the market, and we’re here to present what we’ve managed to find.
+We’ve done some extensive research on what some consider to be the 9 best professional video editing software currently on the market, and we’re here to present what we’ve managed to find.

-More than a handful of broadcasters across the world use EDIUS as their program of choice, both due to its flexibility when dealing with various video formats, and also because it’s quite easy to use when compared to some of its competitors.
+More than a handful of broadcasters worldwide use EDIUS as their program of choice, both due to its flexibility when dealing with various video formats and because it’s quite easy to use when compared to some of its competitors.

 Why do so many people swear by EDIUS?
 Well, according to its fanbase, EDIUS tends to be quite fast when processing, importing, editing, and exporting videos - couple that with the fact that EDIUS doesn’t require a subscription, and you’ve got yourself a thoroughly solid video editing software that can go toe to toe with its rivals.

-Price: $199.99 for a Year’s Subscription, or $24.99 Monthly
+Price: $199.99 for a Year’s Subscription, or $24.99 Monthly</b >

 Cons: Steep learning curve and outdated interface.
 However, learning how to use Avid Media Composer will enable you to jump right into other video editing software with ease.

-While some complain about the fact that it’s hard to use and the interface looks very outdated, many people insist that this allows you to build a very strong foundation from which your video editing career can skyrocket.
+While some complain about the fact that it’s hard to use and the interface looks very outdated, many people insist that this allows you to build a solid foundation from which your video editing career can skyrocket.

-Pros: Highly customizable and streamlined interface, easy to use for people with past experience in Adobe products but no previous video editing experience, a large variety of tools such color matching and multi-camera rendering, and a fast rendering speed.
+Pros: Highly customizable and streamlined interface, easy to use for people with past experience in Adobe products but no previous video editing experience, a large variety of tools such as color matching and multi-camera rendering, and a fast rendering speed.

 Cons: New updates might have a couple of bugs, so you should be a bit patient before you update if you want to keep it on the safe side.
 Mac users also report that it runs a bit slow on their systems.

-Both affordable and intuitive, this software has been at the top of the market for more than a couple of years, and now shows no sign of stopping, since it is constantly being supplied with new updates.
+Both affordable and intuitive, this software has been at the top of the market for more than a couple of years, and now shows no sign of stopping, since it is constantly being supplied with new updates with free downloading.

-Pros: Support for 360-degree VR, HDR, multi-camera editing, fast rendering speed, a large variety of interesting tools, expansive library of plugins, and easy-to-use colour correction, grading, and adjustment tools.
+Pros: Support for 360-degree VR, HDR, multi-camera editing, fast rendering speed, a large variety of interesting tools, expansive library of plugins, and easy-to-use color correction, grading, and adjustment tools.
 Final Cut Pro has also been designed and optimized for Mac operating systems.

 Cons: Only for Mac users.
 Large project files can also be slow.

 Final Cut Pro is Apple’s response to video editing software.
 The UI design is sleek and modern, the workflow is intuitive and easy to work with, and the program is impressively fast, even when working with 4K resolutions.

 Price: $341.01, One-Time Purchase, $0 for Hitfilm Express (Free)

-Pros: Color grading, familiar workflow, large variety of video effects and presets, automatic audio syncing, impressive 3D graphics.
+Pros: Color grading, familiar workflow, a large variety of video effects and presets, automatic audio syncing, impressive 3D graphics.

 Cons: Complex for beginners.
 Effects oriented.

-HitFilm Pro is an NLE that puts heavy focus on the graphical aspect of such software.
+HitFilm Pro is an NLE that puts a heavy focus on the graphical aspect of such free download software.
 Additions like the automatic audio syncing is highly valued as a convenient quality of life tool.
 Multiple plugins can be added, though they cost a fee.

 Pros: Easy to use, with a good variety of tools and the ability to quickly add text and effects to produced animations.
 Compositing is very impressive.